 The closer your disclosure statement is to your affiliate link, the better.
 Putting disclosures in places that aren’t obvious isn’t helpful for a reader.

 Pinch of Yum, for example, includes an affiliate notice directly after an affiliate link.

 While Gimme Some Oven chooses to include a statement in each and every post.

 Penalty for non-compliance with nofollow

-The penalty for non-compliance with nofollow is called a manual action.
+The penalty for non-compliance with nofollow is a manual action.

-Although it seems impossible that Google would notice or bother with an independent publisher’s non-compliance with nofollow, trust us, they do.
+Although it seems impossible that Google would notice or bother with an independent publisher’s non-compliance with nofollow, trust us, it does.
 A manual action can completely remove you from search results, or result in your content being ranked much lower in the search results.

 If your site is affected by a manual action, Google will notify you in the Manual Actions report in your Google Search Console account.
 Recovering from a manual action is no small feat and can take months, which is why we advocate for nofollow link compliance every chance we get.